About

 Values

-- CHILD-CENTRED: We put children first in everything we do
+Child-Centered: We put children first in everything we do.

-- RESPONSIBLE: We will exercise the highest levels of integrity, professionalism and accountability in our work
+Responsible: We exercise the highest levels of integrity, professionalism, and accountability in our work.

-- FUTURE FOCUSED: We will promote an organisation that is self-sustainable
+Future-Focused: We promote an organisation that is self-sustainable and are committed to building sustainable change for others.

 Where we work